- What is index linking?

 - Materials and labour for the rebuild

-- Alternative accommodation whilst work is being carried out
+- Alternative accommodation, or alternative business premises, whilst work is being carried out

-Besides the building’s structure, a rebuild includes permanent fittings such as plumbing fixtures, the kitchen, and built-in wardrobes.
-A buildings insurance policy may include outbuildings, like sheds, garages, and greenhouses, and some might also include boundary walls, pathways, gates, and fences.
+Besides the building’s structure, a rebuild includes permanent fittings such as plumbing fixtures and the kitchen.
+A buildings insurance policy may include outbuildings, boundary walls, pathways, gates, and fences, as well as common areas around a commercial property.
 It’s important to check your policy carefully so you know exactly what assets are covered and what costs are accounted for in the rebuild value.

 Rebuild value is not the same as market value.
-Usually, the cost of rebuilding is lower than the property’s market value.
-There are two major factors to consider.
+The cost of rebuilding could be higher than the property’s market value.

-Firstly, the value of a property is made up of land value and building value.
+The value of a property is made up of land value and building value.
 Land value is not applicable in the rebuild calculation.
-However, in cases where non-standard materials or extraordinary building methods are required – for example, with a listed building – the gap between rebuild cost and market value can close.
+However, in cases where non-standard materials or extraordinary building methods are required – for example, with a listed building or commercial premises – the gap between rebuild cost and market value can wildly different.

-Index linking an insurance policy gives some protection against being underinsured.
+Index linking an insurance policy provides some protection against being underinsured